davidhenty/PythonHPCprep/README.md

 <h4>Testing</h4>

-Run the `mpihello.py` example as instructed in the notebook you previously donwloaded to test Python and numpy.
+Run the `mpihello.py` example as instructed in the notebook you previously downloaded to test Python and numpy.
+You should exit and reload the notebook to ensure you MPI installation takes effect.

 <h3>ARCHER2 Account</h3>